 Is our God not so gracious?

 We are “half-hearted creatures,” as I quoted C.S.
 Lewis in my last blog post, “My Only Boast is You.”
 But the God who has redeemed His children is a “wholehearted God,” a God who rescues and restores from beginning to end!
-Even as His stubborn sheep often run from His protective care, He promises and we can be confident that “He who began a good work in you will carry it on to completion until the day of Christ Jesus!”
+Even as His stubborn sheep often run from His protective care, He promises, and we can be confident that “He who began a good work in you will carry it on to completion until the day of Christ Jesus!”
 (Philippians 1:6)

-Is there any greater joy than to know that, on our most faithful days and our most defiant, He is the God who pursues us!
+Is there any greater joy than to know that, on our most faithful days as well as on our most defiant, He is the God who pursues us!
 No, He doesn’t allow us to stay in our rebelliousness and will permit whatever it takes for the blinders to come off our eyes, the scales to come off our hearts, and the humility before Him to restore our spirits.
 Yes, that is authentic love that dares to rock our world and to rescue us from ourselves and our propensity to rationalize our attitudes and our actions.

 How sweet the peace when we surrender to His correction!